Bowes, Alistair William Interview

 Yes, they did …

-We were at it; and the father told me it was time that my boy settled down with a nice woman.
+We were at it, and the father told me it was time that my boy settled down with a nice woman.
 [Chuckle] I felt very embarrassed, ‘cause Ben actually ended up going to Melbourne – he worked on the farm with us for a while – and he married a Colombian girl, and she had come out of Colombia because it was a terrible place for women.
 She was a qualified accountant, but not under our rules.
 And I think it’s quite right – it’s a bit like we have medical people used to come in and say, “Well I’m a qualified general surgeon”; and they did it to different standards from our people.

-People have these funny ideas about schools, and when I was working at Tip Top, we had a very Polynesian-Maori workplace, and they were guys from tough environments.
-Once the place had been straightened out it became a very desirable place to work, ‘cause you know, the people were good.
-But my kids all worked there.
 Some of the people would be at our place for, say, a wedding party, and they’d meet, say, this boy – I had two boys at Kings.
 They thought, you know, people from Kings were from a different bloody planet.
-His nickname in the freezers was Holmes, after Paul Holmes [chuckle] ‘cause he was a great storyteller.
-They kept asking him things, and they couldn’t believe how ordinary he was, and that he sneaked away, and he’d have a drink with his mates, and they were no different from anyone else.
+His nickname in the freezers was Holmes, after Paul Holmes, [chuckle] ‘cause he was a great storyteller.
+They kept asking him things, and they couldn’t believe how ordinary he was and that he sneaked away and he’d have a drink with his mates; and that they were no different from anyone else.

 Oh well – there’s your bit.